ssp6/eth-speed-run-1-vendor/README.md

 🧐 The reason why this is hard is the `approve()` pattern in ERC20s.

-😕 First, the user has to call `approve()` on the `YourToken` contract, approving the `Vendor` contract address to take some amount of tokens.
+😕 First, the user has to call `approve()` on the `FreeToken` contract, approving the `Vendor` contract address to take some amount of tokens.

 🤨 Then, the user makes a _second transaction_ to the `Vendor` contract to `sellTokens()`.

-🤓 The `Vendor` should call `yourToken.transferFrom(msg.sender, address(this), theAmount)` and if the user has approved the `Vendor` correctly, tokens should transfer to the `Vendor` and ETH should be sent to the user.
+🤓 The `Vendor` should call `FreeToken.transferFrom(msg.sender, address(this), theAmount)` and if the user has approved the `Vendor` correctly, tokens should transfer to the `Vendor` and ETH should be sent to the user.

-(Use the `Debug Contracts` tab to call the approve and sellTokens() at first but then look in the `YourToken.tsx` for the extra approve/sell UI to uncomment.)
+(Use the `Debug Contracts` tab to call the approve and sellTokens() at first but then look in the `FreeToken.tsx` for the extra approve/sell UI to uncomment.)

 #### 🥅 Goal

-- [ ] Can you sell tokens back to the vendor and receive ETH?
+- [x] Can you sell tokens back to the vendor and receive ETH?

 #### ⚔️ Side Quest

-- [ ] Should we disable the `owner` withdraw to keep liquidity in the `Vendor`?
+- [x] Should we disable the `owner` withdraw to keep liquidity in the `Vendor`?
+  - If we want people to be able to sell back their tokens and we aren't taking a cut then we would have to

 ---